simonegasperoni/MSc_thesis_tex/README.md

 1. Multiclass task with Multinomial, Bernoulli (posteriori probability)
 2. Multilabel task with Kullback-Leibler divergence (posteriori probability)
 3. Chi-square, mutual information feature selection
-4. Outlier & incremental training with gain-information & 'CKAN-API' rules
+4. Outlier & incremental training with "CKAN-API (SOLr)" rules: <Publisher, set of tags> for retrieve datasets from ODHit, OPEN-CATA retrains with new features filtering by mutual-information and chisquare-value.

 ##UML class diagram & packages